HughP/Supporting-Evidence-for-OLAC-DCMIType-PhysicalObject/README.md

 ## Methods

-These records were pulled June 2nd 2023.
+These XML records were pulled June 2nd 2023.
 They were pulled using wget.

 For example: